 Before you’re vaccinated, you should let your doctor know if you’ve had:

 - a prior allergic reaction to the flu vaccine

 - Guillain-Barré syndrome

-Influenza viruses cause seasonal epidemics of respiratory illness every year.
-While some people might experience mild illness, others may experience a more serious infection requiring hospitalization.
+Influenza viruses cause seasonal epidemics of respiratory illness every year and this year is particularly dangerous due to the ongoing COVID-19 pandemic.
+While some people might experience mild illness, others (especially certain high-risk groups) may experience a more serious infection requiring hospitalization.